 - If there are Order of Service booklets being done, ask the funeral director to email a copy so that the family can forward them on to those who can’t be there.

 - Think about different ways you can offer services after the crisis.
 For example, additional remembering services, not just at All Souls, or a specific personal space either formal and informal.
-We will be suggesting a way of creating ‘share and tell’, a simple way of recalling someone’s life, offering prayers, sharing memories, and finding hope for the future, with the space curated by the local church community.
-These and other ideas will be shared on www.churchsupporthub.org.
+This Invitation to remember card may help you initiate conversations about this.

-The first of a series of webinars has been launched to support churches during the Covid crisis.
-Follow this link to see details about the first broadcast on May 1st, and what other webinars are planned in the coming weeks.
+The first of a series of webinars has been broadcast to support churches during the Covid crisis.
+Follow this link to see details.

 Show solidarity, appreciation and care for your local Funeral Director and crematoria staff by sending a simple card.
 This version can be e-mailed, but if you’d prefer to put a card in the post, order your free pack from the Church Print Hub.